Changes to the pulmonary vasculature lead to the typical symptoms of PAH.

 The symptoms may not be obvious at first and are often attributed to more common conditions such as asthma, COPD, chronic heart failure or lack of physical fitness.3 Over time, however, they can become more severe and begin to limit normal activities.
 As the disease progresses, some patients may experience constant dyspnoea and fatigue so that even simple tasks, such as getting dressed and walking short distances, become difficult.1,4

-Although there is no cure for PAH, both supportive therapy and PAH-specific treatment can significantly improve clinical symptoms.4 Click here to read more about the treatment and prognosis of PAH.
+Although there is no cure for PAH, both supportive therapy and PAH-specific treatments can significantly improve clinical symptoms.1,2 Read more about the treatment and prognosis of PAH.

 Pulmonary Hypertension Association UK (PHA UK), provides information, support and advice to people with PH.
-Further information about how PH impacts on patients and their families can be found at www.phauk.org.
+Further information about how PH impacts on patients and their families can be found on the PHA UK website.

 This video, developed by PHA UK, offers an insight into how breathlessness can affect a patient’s life.